ERMI-Software/ermi-file-format/README.md

 ## Overview

 For batch operation ERMI consumes a CSV [RFC 4180](https://tools.ietf.org/html/rfc4180) formatted text file.
 This file is made up of a number of columns representing the ERMI Data Model.
-This specification is versioned using the [semvar versioning system](https://semver.org).
+This specification is versioned using the [semver versioning system](https://semver.org).
 The version can be found at the top of this document, the latest version can always be found at https://github.com/ermi-ltd/ermi-file-format/

 ## ERMI Data Model.